UPdated April 25, 2025

 Web Structure

-Unlike some other spider species, the threads of giant house spider webs are not sticky, resulting in flat and somewhat messy-looking webs.
+Unlike some other spiders in the Pacific Northwest, the threads of giant house spider webs are not sticky and are often messy and flat.
 They tend to construct their webs in corners, both on ceilings and floors, with a preference for areas near windows where insect activity is typically higher.

 Hobo Spiders